 Update (June 16, 2021): Grand OnStage remains on hold for in-person performances until the Regina Rosen Auditorium reopens.
 Alternative offerings are being presented in the meantime with in-person performances expected to resume later in 2021 as circumstances allow.

 Grand OnStage performances are supported and amplified by engagement that aims to build community and expand the reach of the presenting program.
-Through master classes, pre- and post-show artist talks, workshops, partnerships, artist residencies and more, the engagement program supports greater access and opportunities for engagement with the performing arts for all.
-The Kingston Grand Theatre and Grand OnStage also offers young people the opportunity to experience world-class theatre, dance and music through live performance school program and arts learning.
+Through master classes, pre-and post-show artist talks, workshops, partnerships, artist residencies, and more, the engagement program supports greater access and opportunities for engagement with the performing arts for all.
+The Kingston Grand Theatre and Grand OnStage also offer young people the opportunity to experience world-class theatre, dance, and music through a live performance school programs and arts learning.

 Engagement and Learning Highlights